Shopping on the Alabama Gulf Coast

 If you need a break from the beach and are in search of some "retail therapy," you can find everything from brand-name retailers to local boutiques and even an outlet mall in Orange Beach, Gulf Shores, Foley, Fairhope, Daphne, and more.

-The Wharf has become one of the Gulf Coast's most popular destinations providing a wide variety of dining, entertainment and shopping.
+The Wharf has become one of the Gulf Coast's most popular destinations providing a wide variety of dining, entertainment, and shopping.
 The list of boutiques is extensive and too long to list, and it seems that more are being added on a regular basis.
-The Wharf is great for kids suffering with a case of the "rainy beach day blues."
-There is a Carmike theater with 15 screens, an amphitheater with world class live entertainment, and the South's Largest Ferris Wheel.
+The Wharf is great for kids suffering from a case of the "rainy beach day blues."
+There is a Carmike theater with 15 screens, an amphitheater with world-class live entertainment, and the South's Largest Ferris Wheel.

 While not officially in Orange Beach, the Tanger Outlet Center is only 15 miles from any of our condos and is located in Foley, Alabama.
 There are over 120 brand name and designer outlet stores, and by comparison, it is one of the larger Tanger Outlets in the chain.
 While you may not have come to the beach to shop, if you are staying long enough to set aside a day, this place has it all.
 Check out this link for a list of stores at the outlet mall.

 Pelican Place is a well-designed open shopping mall with big box stores, smaller boutiques, a Cobb 14 multiplex theater and one of our favorite dining establishments.
 It is located no more than 10 miles from any of our condos up Hwy.
 59 (Gulf Shores Pkwy).
 Well-known national chains housed at the shopping center include Target, Bed Bath & Beyond and Books-A-Million.
 The directory of stores is long and has something for everyone.